vollenia/text_generation/README.md

 ### 1. Tokenizing the training data (corpus.py)
 The goal of the function _tokenize_ is to take a _.txt_ document and split it's content into tokens.
 This is achieved by reading the document line by line while stripping lines with text of line breaks.
 This process also aims at identifying punctuation marks and tokenizing them as individual tokens.
 Identifying punctuatuion marks ,however, requires them to be split from the token they are trailng.
 This is achieved by using a dictionary where the keys represent punctuation mark and the values a whitespace plus the corresponding punctuation mark (e.g.: ‘.’ : ‘ .’).
 This modification enables the punctuation marks to be affected during tokanization when the string is split using _whitespace_ as a separator.
-Ultimately, this function creates a list of lists where each list consists of tokens from the corresponding line.
+In addition to that, all capitalized tokens not in sentence initial position are assumed to be proper names.

-((((Another approach to improve the results of the whole system, in particular of the detokenization, was to try to identify proper names in the training data.
-In order to test whether this would be achievable, a simplified subset of the training data was created where each line consisted of only one sentence.
-The idea was to look only at those words that are capitalized despite not being in sentence initial position.
-This approach failed due to inconsistencies in the capitalization in the dataset (e.g.: … people Choose Caesar for … ; … weak words Have struck … ; … is it physical To walk unbraced …).
-For the sake of authenticity the code used has been left in tokenize.)))
+Ultimately,the tokanization process returns a set of proper names as well as a list of lists where each list consists of tokens from the corresponding line.

 ### 2. Training the language model
 The whole system revolves around the _LanguageModel_ class.
 It is instantiated with the integer variable _n_ as the parameter which determines the structure of the generated n-gram model.